CQCL/phir/phir_spec_qasm.md

 }
 ```

-However, mutlti qubit gates, such as `CX`, use a list of lists of qubit IDs.
+However, multi-qubit gates, such as `CX`, use a list of lists of qubit IDs.
 E.g.,
 `CX q[0], q[1]; CX q[3], q[6]; CX q[2], q[7];` in QASM, can be represented as:

 ```json5